 - Transfer tours.
 Join us for one of our special Transfer Tour Visits.
 During your visit, you will enjoy a transfer information session followed by a walking tour of our beautiful campus.
 Transfer students are always welcome to join us for one of our regular campus tours as well.

 - Transfer Preview Day.
 During Transfer Preview Day, prospective and admitted transfer students receive information on applying to ECU, transferring courses, academic advising, financial aid and scholarships, and more.
-Spring Transfer Preview Day will be held in late April 2018 (date TBA).
+Spring Transfer Preview Day will be held on April 27, 2018.
+Click here to register.

 The Residency Determination Service (RDS) has been established by the North Carolina State Legislature as the centralized service for determining residency for students.
 If you are an undergraduate student applying for admission and claiming in-state residency for tuition purposes, you must visit www.NCresidency.org to verify your residency.
 If you've already completed the residency verification process and obtained your Residency Certification Number (RCN), you can enter your RCN when filling out our application.
 If you do not already have your RCN, you may submit your application and then come back and enter your RCN once you have it.
 It is your responsibility to complete the Residency Determination Process in a timely manner.
 Your residency status determines your cost of tuition and eligibility for North Carolina-supported financial aid.